How To Treat Insomnia: Interventions For Better Sleep

 People with chronic insomnia may benefit from lifestyle changes.
 When unhealthy sleeping habits are picked up, it may impact one’s sleep quality.
 Below are a few healthy habits to start partaking in.

-Use your bed for sleep
+Only use your bed for sleeping

 Some people with insomnia use their beds for more than sleep.
 Beds are often used as a multi-tasking location, from watching television to working, browsing social media to tossing and turning.
 However, using your bed in this manner can signal to your mind that your bed is a place for productivity instead of rest.
 By keeping your bed a place to sleep instead of partaking in other activities, you may be able to fall asleep easier at night.

-Be conscientious of lighting
+Be conscientious of lighting so you can fall asleep and stay asleep

 Evening lighting can be detrimental to your quality of sleep.
 Lighting that may cause insomnia includes bright blue and white lights.
 LED or screen lights can cause the brain to stay active instead of preparing for sleep.
 By making a point to dim lighting at least an hour before attempting to sleep, you may experience better sleep at night.
 Avoid using devices or bright e-readers before bed.